LawrenciaDzifa/quotes/README.md

 <p>Get Motivated is a mobile app designed to help users find daily inspiration and motivation to achieve their goals.
 With a simple, easy-to-use interface, users can browse through a curated collection of quotes and motivational messages, save their favorites, and share them with friends and family.</p>

 <p>The app is built using Flutter, a popular cross-platform framework for mobile app development.
-It is available for both iOS and Android devices.</p>
+It will soon be available for both iOS and Android devices.</p>

 <h2>Features</h2>